Pistachihen/pistachi.github.io/about.md

 comments: false
 ---

 Howdy, I'm student of chemical engineering from São Paulo, Brazil, living in Vancouver.
 This blog is for documentation about my thoughts and reflections, and journy through my academic life.
-I made this website using Jekyll hosted on github, using the Jekyll Klisé theme
+I made this website using Jekyll hosted on github, using the [report](http://github.com/piharpi/jekyll-klise/issues/new) theme

 If you have a question about me or else, just reach me.